ravimashru/notes/unix/vim_cheat_sheet.md

 After searching, an empty search pattern will repeat the last search.
 This works with /, :s and :g.

 Source: https://vim.fandom.com/wiki/Searching

+## Change current working directory

+In Vim: `:cd`

+In NERDTree: Focus on node in NERDTree tab that needs to be set as cwd and type characters `cd`